SC Logo

 Causes of Insomnia

-insomnia can be caused by various factors, such as:
+Insomnia can be caused by various factors, such as:

 • Medical conditions, including arthritis, nasal allergies, Parkinson’s disease, back pain, and body pain.